dougeby/IntuneDocs/intune/app-protection-policy.md

 - **Not enrolled in any mobile device management solution:**  The devices in this category are typically employee owned devices that are not managed or enrolled in Intune or other MDM solutions.

 > [!IMPORTANT]
 > You can create mobile app management policies for Office mobile apps that connect to Office 365 services.
-App protection policies are not supported for apps that connect to on-premises Exchange or SharePoint services.
+Additionally, you can now use Intune app protection policies and conditional access to protect access to on-premises Exchange data with Outlook Mobile.
+Before using this feature, make sure you meet the [Outlook for iOS and Android requirements](https://technet.microsoft.com/en-us/library/mt846639(v=exchg.160).aspx).
+App protection policies are not supported for other apps that connect to on-premises Exchange or SharePoint services.

 **The important benefits of using App protection policies are**